e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [mounting](#g-mounting), the relocation of a whole problem or tap set with [`at`](#g-at)`("aircraft/red", problem)`.

+**Rule.** A component may declare at most one of its container fields **name-transparent**: `transparent_container(::MyType) = :field`, default `nothing`.
+That field's elements are then contributed under their bare keys — `"key"` and `"1"` in place of `"field/key"` and `"field/1"` — everywhere a child name appears ([D-211][d-211]): wiring endpoints, `sample_times` keys, read paths, `at` prefixes, diagnostics.

+Naming is the only thing the declaration changes.
+The elements are the parent's children exactly as before, laid out in declaration order, and the container keeps its transparency of contract: no `child_connections`, no faces, no rate scope.

 The edges of the container form are fixed by rule:

 - A container mixing [component](#g-component) and non-component elements is a